A Meta-embedding-based Ensemble Approach for ICD Coding Prediction: Experiments

-We investigated different "\emph{pre-initialization steps}" explained in Section.~\ref{sec:proposed_unstructured} and ran experiments by obtaining different input embeddings to train the neural model.
-Word embeddings trained on MIMIC discharge summaries and those trained on PubMed scientific articles are termed as $\textbf{Word2Vec-MIMIC}$ and $\textbf{Word2Vec-PubMed}$ respectively for our usage.
+We investigated the different techniques explained in Section.~\ref{sec:proposed_unstructured} to obtain different input embeddings to train the neural model.
+Word embeddings trained on MIMIC discharge summaries and those trained on PubMed scientific articles are termed as $\textbf{W2V-MIMIC}$ and $\textbf{W2V-PubMed}$ respectively for our usage.

-\begin{enumerate} \item \textbf{MeanDiff-Word2Vec-MIMIC} Mean vector of the vectors in $\textbf{Word2Vec-MIMIC}$ removed from individual word vectors (Section.~\ref{sec:postprocess}). \item\textbf{MeanDiff-PCADiff-Word2Vec-MIMIC} Above steps followed and extended by computing the principal components and removing the first $\textit{D}$ principal components from the mean removed word vectors.
-In our experiments, we consider $D$ = 2~\footnote{Prior work theoretically show that choosing D depends on the length of the embeddings} based on the embedding dimension i.e 200 which is chosen based on best performance.

-\item \textbf{Averaging} Meta-embeddings obtained by combining ($\textbf{Word2Vec-MIMIC}$) and ($\textbf{Word2Vec-PubMed}$) based on technique explained in Section.
-Both the vectors have the dimensions as 200. \item \textbf{Locally Linear} Meta-embeddings are obtained by combining ($\textbf{Word2Vec-MIMIC}$) and ($\textbf{Word2Vec-PubMed}$) based on the technique explained in Section.~\ref{sec:meta_embeddings}.
-The nearest neighbours for each source is set to 1200 since this gives the best result based on prior work~\cite{DBLP:conf/ijcai/BollegalaHK18}.
-Here, the dimensions are set to 200.
+\begin{enumerate} \item \textbf{MeanDiff-Word2Vec-MIMIC} Mean vector of the vectors in $\textbf{W2V-MIMIC}$ removed from individual word vectors (Section.~\ref{sec:postprocess}). \item\textbf{MeanDiff-PCADiff-Word2Vec-MIMIC} Above steps followed and extended by computing the principal components and removing the first $\textit{l}$ principal components from the mean removed word vectors.
+In our experiments, we considered $l$ = 2~\footnote{Prior work theoretically demonstrated that choosing l depends on the length of the embeddings} based on the embedding dimension i.e 200 which is chosen based on best performance. \item \textbf{Averaging} Meta-embeddings obtained by combining ($\textbf{W2V-MIMIC}$) and \\ ($\textbf{W2V-PubMed}$) based on the technique explained in Section~\ref{sec:meta_embeddings}.
+Both the vectors had dimensions of 200. \item \textbf{Locally Linear} Meta-embeddings obtained by combining ($\textbf{W2V-MIMIC}$) and ($\textbf{W2V-PubMed}$) based on the technique explained in Section.~\ref{sec:meta_embeddings}.
+The nearest neighbours for each source was set to 1200 since this gave the best result based on prior work~\cite{DBLP:conf/ijcai/BollegalaHK18}.
+Here, the dimensions were set to 200. \item \textbf{MeanDiff-Averaging} First, steps in (1) were carried out on $\textbf{W2V-MIMIC}$ and $\textbf{W2V-PubMed}$ separately and then, combined using the technique explained in (3). \item \textbf{MeanDiff-PCADiff-Averaging} First, steps in (2) were carried out on \\ $\textbf{W2V-MIMIC}$ and $\textbf{W2V-PubMed}$ separately and then, combined using the technique (3). \item \textbf{MeanDiff-Locally Linear} First, steps in (1) were carried out on $\textbf{W2V-MIMIC}$ and $\textbf{W2V-PubMed}$ separately and then, combined using the technique (4). \item \textbf{MeanDiff-PCADiff-Locally Linear} First, steps in (2) were carried out on \\ $\textbf{W2V-MIMIC}$ and $\textbf{W2V}$ $\textbf{-PubMed}$ separately and then, combined using the technique (4). \end{enumerate}